py-bbn

 • g – Join tree.

-• marked – List of marked clusters.
+• marked – Set of marked clusters.

 • messages – List of message passes.

-pybbn.associational.get_all_triangulation_info(g: Graph, domains: dict[Any, list[Any]]) DataFrame
+pybbn.associational.get_all_triangulation_info(g: Graph, domains: Mapping[Any, list[Any]]) list[dict[str, Any]]

 Get all the triangulation information for each node in the graph.